PyDrocsid/cogs/general/custom_commands/documentation.md

 #### `channel`

-The channel is used to specifie a channel in which the commnand should be send by default.
+The `channel` subcommand is used to specify a channel the custom command's answer should be sent to by default.

 ```css
 .custom_commands edit [channel|c] <command> [channel]